tesseract-ocr/tessdoc/Compiling.md

 **Note:** This wiki expects you to be familiar with compiling software on your operation system.

+*Use the same tools for building tesseract as you used for [building leptonica](https://github.com/DanBloomberg/leptonica/issues/410).*

 ## Table of contents
 * [Linux](https://github.com/tesseract-ocr/tesseract/wiki/Compiling#linux)
 * [Windows](https://github.com/tesseract-ocr/tesseract/wiki/Compiling#windows)